-The young team from IBEX Global answered our questions with smooth and patient assurance.
-We were the middle-aged guys from the United States seeking more details on IBEX’s global operations, they were the multi-lingual millennials from Pakistan chatting with what seemed like a distinctly American sensibility, laughing gently and knowingly at our forgetfulness and goofy references to bad 80s music.
+The young team from ibex. answered our questions with smooth and patient assurance.
+We were the middle-aged guys from the United States seeking more details on ibex.'s operations, they were the multi-lingual millennials from Pakistan chatting with what seemed like a distinctly American sensibility, laughing gently and knowingly at our forgetfulness and goofy references to bad 80s music.

 Now, as I sat listening to our young Pakistani hosts, my eyes were drawn outside the conference room windows, where dozens of eagles rode the skies over the vast city of Karachi in easy circles, catching every shifting current as deftly as the young men and women from IBEX were leading us through an integrated customer lifecycle experience platform that includes everything from digital marketing solutions to business analytics and artificial intelligence (AI).

 Doug, Rob and I had just barnstormed from Islamabad to Lahore and now Karachi, and my simultaneous interest in the meeting and the scene unfolding outside was augmented by an encroaching sense of jet-lag.

 Like observant eagles, the young team from IBEX, so effortless and natural in their interactions with visiting Americans, asked me if I needed another coffee.